Looking after your Mental Wellbeing

 Stick to the facts

-Find a source you trust – such as GOV.UK or the NHS website – and use this as your sole source of information.
+Find a source you trust and use this as your sole source of information.
 If you see things on social media, fact check it here, and in turn do not share information that could cause worry or upset to others unnecessarily.
 Likewise, avoid mindlessly scrolling Instagram and Facebook all day as this will do little for your mental health.
 You can see further advice on how to take a digital detox here.

 Take time to relax